abhirockzz/fn-oracledb-java/README.md

 > adding `--local` to `fn deploy` will build & push docker images locally (and run it from there).
 Remove it if you want use a dedicated/external Docker registry

 All your functions (create, read, update, delete) should now be deployed.
 Check it using `fn inspect app fn-oradb-java-app` and `fn list routes fn-oradb-java-app`

-## Behind the scenes

-### Build and runtime Docker images

-A custom `build_image` (see `func.yaml`) has been used - this Docker image pre-packages the Oracle JDBC driver (`ocjbc7.jar`).
-You can build you own image (most probably you will)

-### Hot functions and DB connection

-DB connection is not closed at end of every function invocation - this is to leverage hot functions.
-If the function is called before the `idle_timeout` (default is 30 seconds and can be configured via `func.yaml`), the call will be routed to a hot function (already used) DB connection will not be repeated again

-### app.yaml

-Bare minimum config file which defines the name of the app i.e. `fn-oradb-java-app`

 ## Test